Intrinsic Image Transfer for Illumination Manipulation: Related Work

-Besides, recent advances in learning-based methods achieve a milestone for the overwhelming results in many challenging benchmarks~\cite{bell2014intrinsic, Cordts2016Cityscapes, geiger2013vision, ignatov2017dslr, krizhevsky2012imagenet}.
-Strongly benefiting from the deep convolutional neural networks (CNN)~\cite{goodfellow2014generative, krizhevsky2012imagenet}, more and more delicate network architectures are springing out.
-It has also witnessed the use of deep learning approaches~\cite{cheng2018intrinsic, gardner2017learning, hold2017deep, li2018learning, meka2018lime} to explore and infer the intrinsic layers from single or multiple images or directly recover image illumination for better visual perception or interpretation.
-For example, Narihira et al.~\cite{narihira2015direct} firstly introduced deep learning to learn albedo from MPI Sintel dataset~\cite{butler2012naturalistic}.
-Chen et al.~\cite{chen2018learning} recently released a new end-to-end training model with a fully convolutional network for the low-light images by using raw images for training.
-Andrey, et al.~\cite{ignatov2017wespe} presented an end-to-end weakly supervised photo enhancer (WESPE) to enhance an image automatically.
+Besides, recent advances in learning-based methods achieve a milestone for the overwhelming results in many challenging benchmarks\cite{bell2014intrinsic, Cordts2016Cityscapes, geiger2013vision, ignatov2017dslr, krizhevsky2012imagenet}.
+Strongly benefiting from the deep convolutional neural networks (CNN)\cite{goodfellow2014generative, krizhevsky2012imagenet}, more delicate network architectures are springing out.
+It has also witnessed the use of deep learning approaches\cite{cheng2018intrinsic, gardner2017learning, hold2017deep, li2018learning, meka2018lime, wei2018deep} to explore and infer the intrinsic layers from single or multiple images or directly recover image illumination for better visual perception or interpretation.
+For example, Narihira et al.\cite{narihira2015direct} first introduced deep learning to learn albedo from MPI Sintel dataset\cite{butler2012naturalistic}.
+Chen et al.\cite{chen2018learning} recently released an end-to-end training model with a fully convolutional network for the low-light images by using raw images for training.
+Andrey et al.\cite{ignatov2017wespe} presented an end-to-end weakly supervised photo enhancer (WESPE) to enhance an image automatically.
 Yet, one of the bottlenecks of these deep learning-based methods is the necessity of a large scale of high-quality matched training pairs for supervision.
-More recently, deep learning methods on unpaired datasets for image enhancement and tone mapping~\cite{chen2018deep, jiang2019enlightengan}, inspired by unsupervised image-to-image translation~\cite{zhu2017unpaired}, bring new hope for easy and flexible image enhancement on real-world low-light images.
-The reader is referred to a systematic review and evaluation of existing deep learning-based low-light enhancement algorithms~\cite{liu2021benchmarking}.
+More recently, unsupervised image-to-image translation\cite{guo2020zero} bring new hope and replace parts of the traditional pipelines for easy and flexible real-world image tone mapping and enhancement\cite{chen2018deep, janner2017self, jiang2019enlightengan, zhu2017unpaired, zhang2021star}.
+The reader is referred to these existing deep learning-based algorithms for more details.